"Conservation Talk Tuesdays" Webinar Series

 Speaker: Clay Wilton, Michigan Natural Features Inventory

-Clay’s talk will focus on how Michigan Natural Features Inventory, in partnership with Little Traverse Bay Bands of Odawa Indians, are using large-scale camera trap grids to study population parameters (abundance, occupancy) of medium- to large-bodied mammals in Michigan.
-He will discuss the basic methodology behind using camera traps to study population ecology and how the results can be used to guide conservation and management.
-He’ll also introduce emerging technologies in artificial intelligence that he is using to help process the overwhelming amount of data that can be produced in these types of studies.
+Clay’s talk focused on his work with the Michigan Natural Features Inventory, in partnership with Little Traverse Bay Bands of Odawa Indians, and how he is using large-scale camera trap grids to study population parameters (abundance, occupancy) of medium- to large-bodied mammals in Michigan.
+He also discussed the basic methodology behind using camera traps to study population ecology and how the results can be used to guide conservation and management.

 Addition resource: Clay Wilton publications.